teehamaral/gift-card-importer/readme.md

 > Note: See the example.xlsx to fill your file with the correct data

 ```
-$(env) python init.py GiftCards /path/to/your/file.xlsx
+$(env) python init.py "GiftCards" /path/to/your/file.xlsx
 ```